Gabon

 settlements form

-the Colony of
+the Colony of Gorée and

-Gorée and Dependencies, headed
+Dependencies, headed by

 the Commandant of the Naval Division